 - To contribute to education or employment in the renewable energy industry or related arenas through access to courses and community activities.

-The Fund has to date awarded a number of grants to support the installation of solar PV on community buildings and schools.
-The Fund’s current position is that it is unlikely to provide 100% funding for such installations.
+The Fund will consider applications for support with the installation of solar PV on community buildings and schools.
+The Fund is unlikely to provide 100% funding for such installations.
 You will therefore need to provide a reasonable level of contribution to support the cost.
 Your contribution can come from your organisation’s reserves, a loan or other grant funding.
 Alternatively, particularly for larger schemes in the 10 KW to 30KW range you may wish to consider exploring a leasing arrangement such as that operated by Norse Energy www.norseenergy.co.uk* to provide the balance of funding needed.
 As a guide the Sheringham Shoal Fund is likely to provide maximum funding of £10,000 or 80% of the project cost – whichever is less.
 These figures are a guide only and should not be viewed as guaranteed.
-In reaching a decision on grant amounts we will take other factors such as your organisation’s reserves into consideration.

 *The Sheringham Shoal Fund does not endorse any particular provider and you should carry out your own investigations of the options before entering into any contracts.